Blog Header Logo

 The ideal sample will be from about 12”-18” below the water surface after the system has been on for around an hour.
 A good rule of thumb is to fill the test kit from about elbow-deep in the pool water.

-High Chlorine levels can skew other readings such as pH and Total Alkalinity.
-If high levels of chlorine are present, make sure to use a Chlorine Neutralizer per the instructions on your kit.
+High chlorine levels can skew other readings such as pH and Total Alkalinity.
+If high levels of chlorine are present, make sure to use a chlorine neutralizer per the instructions on your kit.

 NOTE: There is no chlorine neutralizer for test strips.
 Thus, a test kit using reagents may be a better option if you regularly experience high chlorine levels.